he2dixit/BMI-Calculator/README.md

 # BMI-Calculator
-Body-Mass Index calculator made in C++.
+Body-Mass Index calculator made in C++ by basic if else statement.